It is difficult to make a man miserable while he feels worthy of himself. – Abraham Lincoln

 What mistakes do I tend to make?

-And since we are being honest, it is also helpful to take a look at your strengths.
-As such, ask yourself:
+And since we’re being honest, let’s take a look at your strengths.
+Ask yourself:

 What abilities do I have?